-- DO NOT use in association with alkaline drugs or solutions (in particular 5-fluorouracil, basic solutions, trometamol and folinic acid products containing trometamol as an excipient). - DO NOT reconstitute or dilute for infusion with saline solution. - DO NOT mix with other drugs in the same infusion bag or infusion line (see Section 6.6:" Instructions concerning simultaneous administration with folinic acid). - DO NOT use injection equipment containing aluminium
+- DO NOT mix with alkaline drugs or solutions, in particular 5-fluorouracil, folinic acid preparations containing trometamol as an excipient and trometamol salts of other drugs.
+Alkaline drugs or solutions will adversely affect the stability of oxaliplatin (see section 6.6). - DO NOT dilute oxaliplatin with saline or other solutions containing chloride ions (including calcium, potassium or sodium chlorides). - DO NOT mix with other drugs in the same infusion bag or infusion line (see section 6.6 for instructions concerning simultaneous administration with folinic acid). - DO NOT use injection equipment containing aluminium.

-6.3 Shelf-life
+6.3 Shelf life